 (1) SSI recipients: Applicants receiving supplemental security income (SSI) benefits are categorically eligible for waiver services.
 No further verification of income, resources, citizenship, age, disability, or blindness is required.
 The applicant must, however, meet the level of care requirement.
 (An SSI recipient must meet the assignment of rights and TPL requirements and not be ineligible because of a trust).

 (2) Married SSI couples: All married SSI couples where neither member is institutionalized in a medicaid-certified facility are treated as separate individuals for purposes of determining eligibility and benefit amounts beginning the month after the month they began living apart.
 See Section 8012 of the Omnibus Budget Reconciliation Act of 1989.
 In the case of an initial application, or reinstatement following a period of ineligibility, when members of a married couple are not living together on the date of application or date of request for reinstatement, each member of the couple is considered separately as of the date of application or request, regardless of how recently the separation occurred.

-E. INTERVIEW REQUIREMENTS: An interview is required at initial application for all home and community-based waiver medical assistance programs in accordance with all of the requirements set forth at 8.281.400.11 NMAC.
+E. INTERVIEW REQUIREMENTS: An interview is not required in accordance with 8.281.400.11 NMAC.

 8.290.400.12 SPECIAL RECIPIENT REQUIREMENTS: